appacademy-prep-work/appacademy-prep-work.github.io/_includes/non-technical-interview.md

 We'll also ask you about your preferred start date and tuition plan.
 We ask all applicants this at this stage.

-Check the list of available dates ([SF][course-dates-sf]|[NY][course-dates-ny]), and pick your first two preferred dates.
+Check the list of available dates ([SF][course-dates-sf], [NY][course-dates-ny]), and pick your first two preferred dates.
 Bear in mind that cohorts usually fill up 4-6 weeks in advance.
 If the one you really want isn't available, you should still ask about it as we might be able to fit you in anyway.

 Next, look at our [tuition plans][tuition-plans] and consider which one will best work with your finances.
 Keep in mind that you will also need to finance the cost of living in the city while looking for a job.
 This is a process that could take up to a year beyond your 3-month cohort.